KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

       <td>Yes</td>
       <td>String</td>
       <td>
 The text in the embed message that will be sent to the user when they reach this step.
-Required for all message types except `REFERENCE_END`.
+Required for all step types except `REFERENCE_END`.
       </td>
     </tr>
     <tr>
       <td>
-`message-type`
+`step-type`
       </td>
       <td>Yes</td>
       <td>String</td>
       <td>
-The type of message, decides what the bot will do when the user gets to this step.
-See the list of message types below for more info.
+Decides what the bot will do when the user gets to this step.
+See the list of step types below for more info.

 <!-- For whatever reason this tag cannot be indented -->
 </td>